 When Ahmed Abdulrahim cancels a flight within 24 hours of booking it, he assumes he’ll have the money soon.
 Months later, he’s still waiting.
 Can his airline issue his refund?

-Question: I booked a flight on British Airways from Cairo to Houston in June through Expedia.
+I booked a flight on British Airways from Cairo to Houston in June through Expedia.
 I canceled it within 24 hours and requested a refund.
 They told me it may take up to six weeks to process.

 Now we are way beyond this time and nothing appeared in my account yet.
 I contacted Expedia and it claims the ticket was refunded three months ago.
 But my bank denies the refund has happened.
 Can you help me get my $750 back? — Ahmed Abdulrahim, Cairo

-Answer: British Airways shouldn’t have made you wait nearly four months for a refund.
+British Airways shouldn’t have made you wait nearly four months for a refund.
 But let’s take a closer look at why that wasn’t allowed.
 Even though you’re located in Cairo, you made your purchase through an American online travel agency for a flight to the United States.

 The Department of Transportation has two relevant rules.
 First, the 24-hour rule, which says under most circumstances, if you book a ticket and cancel within 24 hours, you’re entitled to a full refund.
 You can find details on that rule in the department’s Fly Rights brochure, which is available from the dot.gov website.

 The second DOT rule says that when a refund is due, the airline must forward a credit to your card company “within seven business days” after receiving a complete refund application.
+If only hotels had this rule.

 “However,” it notes, “the credit may take a month or two to appear on your statement.”